nihar0602/nihar0602.github.io/README.txt

 template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
 Hope you dig it!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)